 Infrastructure Vulnerability:

 The Nepal Himalayas’ infrastructure, including roads, bridges, and hydropower projects, is susceptible to damage from extreme weather events, landslides, and glacial lake outburst floods.
-Repeated infrastructure damage not only hampers development efforts but also poses a significant financial burden for the government.
+Repeated infrastructure damage hampers development efforts and poses a significant financial burden for the government.

 Indigenous and Marginalized Communities: